galwaitzman/ac_controller_mobile_app/README.md

 #### 3.2 Raspberry-Pi-based Controller
 The controller's MQTT client is constantly waiting for incmoing commands.
 Once a command arrives, it is executed using the IR-transmitting circuit and sends back a confirmation message on the relevant status topic (power / temperature / fan).
 The controller's ClientId contains its mac address, so it can only receive messages specifically addressed to it.
-Implementing the execution of the received commands included two phases:
+Implementing the execution of the received commands includes two phases:
 1. Preliminary phase: Building an IR receiver circuit and recording signals of the original remote-control of the AC unit, using Lirc virtual device and ir-ctl tool.
 2. Operational phase: Building an IR transmitter circuit to be used for transmitting the relevant IR signals.
-Ultimately, I used Cron utility to make the program run at OS startup, and installed the controller within clear sight of the AC unit built-in IR receiver.<br/>
+Ultimately, Cron utility is used in order to make the program run at OS startup, and the controller is installed within clear sight of the AC unit built-in IR receiver.<br/>
 <img src = "https://github.com/galwaitzman/ac_controller_mobile_app/blob/master/%E2%80%8F%E2%80%8Fcontroller.PNG" width = "50%" height="50%"/>

 ## System Workflow